internetarchive/wayback-diff/README.md

 # Usage

-In order for this app to run, the responding web-monitoring-processing server must have a CORS mechanism implemented.
+In order for this app to run, the responding web-monitoring-processing server must have a CORS mechanism enabled.

-You can find my implementation of a CORS-enabled web-monitoring-processing server [here](https://github.com/ftsalamp/web-monitoring-processing/tree/cors).
+In addition, this component uses Bootstrap, so make sure to include it in your entry point HTML document.

 You also need to have a CORS-enabled browser for this component to work.